soliblue/Reddit-Politics/README.md

 1. In order to run the code you need to download the Reddit data first.
 The data can be downloaded from: https://files.pushshift.io/reddit/
 2. The path for the downloaded data should then be updated in all notebooks.
-3. The result files were compressed using gzip in the terminal.
+3. Most of the results are compressed using gzip and should be decompressed first.
-4. Before running the notebook in 00_General you need to run all notebooks in 01_Content_Analysis/PreProcessing
+4. The order of the folders matters.
+Folder 01 needs to run before 02 and 03 etc.

 ### Required Libraries
 * numpy